How To Scan a QR Code on an iPhone & iPad

 Camera lens obstruction or dirt

 A dirty or obstructed camera lens can cause issues when scanning.
-Clean the camera lens with a soft, dry cloth, then try scanning again.
+Clean the lens with a soft, dry cloth, then try scanning again.

 • icon-6